-Tying this to the bear market phase framework (see section 10 for details), thus far in 2023 we have been in (growth slowdown), which is more focused on negative earnings revisions (i.e. the Earnings in the Price/Earnings ratio) as nominal and real growth decelerates.
+Tying this to the bear market phase framework, thus far in 2023 we have been in phase 3 (growth slowdown), which is more focused on negative earnings revisions (i.e. the Earnings in the Price/Earnings ratio) as nominal and real growth decelerates.
 The Fed is now tightening into an economic slowdown to control inflation (which hit multi-decade highs) and to preserve the credibility of the US Dollar and Treasury system.
-During this 3rd phase, we are seeing the market focus shifting toward recessionary concerns(as macro indicators decline).
-While inflation remains an issue in absolute terms (high at 5%, as measured by the CPI), it has plateaued and begun to decelerate in rate of change terms (and should continue to over the coming -3-6 months or so).
-During phase 3, as we have already seen, quality growth type names should outperform economically sensitive names (commodities, cyclicals, etc.).
-We lay out our more detailed macro views and the potential for phase 4 in section 10.
+During this 3rd phase, we are seeing the market focus shifting toward recessionary concerns (as macro indicators decline).
+While inflation remains an issue in absolute terms (above target at ~3%, as measured by the CPI), it has decelerated meaningfully from it's peak due primarily to base effects and releases from the Strategic Petroleum Reserve (keeping oil prices in check).